jonnew/ONIX/oepcie/Specification.md

 ```
 The definition of each member of `oe_device_t` is provided below:

-1. `enum config_device_id`: Device ID number which is globally enumerated for the
+1. `enum config_device_id`: Device identification number which is globally
-   entire project
+   enumerated for the entire project
     - e.g. Immediate IO from the host board is 0
     - e.g. Intan RHD2032 is 1, Intan RHD2064 is 2, etc.
-    - This enum grows with the number of devices supported by the library.
+    - This enumeration grows with the number of devices supported by the
-      There is a single enum for the entire library which enumerates all
+      library.
+There is a single `enum` for the entire library which
-      possible devices that are controlled across `context` configurations.
+      enumerates all possible devices that are controlled across `context`
+      configurations.
-    - Each `context` is only responsible for controlling a subset of all
+    - A `context` is only responsible for controlling a subset of all
       supported devices.
 This subset is referred to a _device map_.

     ```